COVID-19 Vaccination in Maine

 Phase 1b: February through April

-- People Aged 65 and Older: Given the limited number of vaccines, people aged 70 and older will be vaccinated first in Phase 1b.
-Maine will then move to residents aged 65 to 69.
+- Older Mainers: Given the limited number of vaccines, people age 70 and older are being vaccinated first in Phase 1b, after which Maine will move to open vaccination to residents age 65 to 69.

 Phase 1c: May and June